Children playing in the sand

 Cova des Coloms

-A Magical Cave: Cova des Coloms
+A magical cave: Cova des Coloms

 The Cova des Coloms (cave of the pigeons) in Binigaus gorge is so big that it is sometimes known as the “cathedral”.
 The magical atmosphere and archaeological finds also suggest that religious rituals were regularly performed here long ago.
 To explore the cave it is best to walk from the small municipality of Es Migjorn Gran where there is plenty of parking.
 Tip: after this excursion, it is worth following the footpath to Platja de Binigaus, one of the island’s most pristine beaches with shallow, crystal-clear waters.